Want more recommendations for your family?

 Parents Need to Know

 Parents need to know that kids will see some ethnic stereotypes and violence, mainly slapstick and broadly comedic fighting.
 A cat is knocked unconscious.
 Russian Mafia thugs wave guns and knives, threatening the main characters, but scenes involving bad guys are cartoonish and played for humor.
+To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 JUNGLE 2 JUNGLE, a sometimes ponderous comedy, may have been a delightful soufflé in the original French version, but it falls flat as a pancake in the American translation.
 The often leaden humor may not bother kids, but parents may groan at some of the film's depictions of ethnic stereotypes.
 Tim Allen, playing an unrepentant man-child, and rubber-faced Martin Short go a long way toward making this contrived story bearable.
 Neither has enough to do, but both provide distraction from a silly plot and some heavy-handed farce.
 Unfortunately, though the performers exert a lot of energy, the story gathers no real momentum.